PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 visited counts deterministic and allow early-match scans.
 These counters feed Tier profiling while remaining absent from ModelIR metadata and public reports.

+Managed corpus runs can collect an aggregate through a private sink without changing CLI/API artifacts. `lower_onnx_to_ir` accepts an optional private diagnostic list; the flatbuffer builder summarizes only model-ir-pass events when `ONNX2TF_INTERNAL_PASS_METRICS_PATH` is set.
+The sequential bulk runner sets that environment variable only around one subprocess, restores the prior value in `finally`, reads the per-run JSON, and stores it under the managed entry's optional `pass_metrics`.
+Bulk summary totals combine visited operators, state-backed events, snapshots, and fingerprints.
+Normal conversions do not allocate the sink or write a metrics file.

 Production constant-input materialization uses `run_constant_input_fold_cleanup` from `passes/constant_fold.py`.
 Its three specs preserve the original dependency order with priorities 10/20/30: